 - e.
 If the person still does not stop, report it to senior management or to your personnel department.
 Write a follow-up memo and keep a copy for yourself.
 Be prepared!
 The person may try to blame you. - f.
 If you are in a union, tell your union representative what happened.
-Remember that if both parties are members of the union, the union may not want to take sides (but you should still report the incident). - g.
-If there is any kind of affirmative action or equal opportunity program where you work, talk this department about what happened. - You also may want to talk to other people in your workplace to see if they have been harassed as well.
+Remember that if your harasser is also in the union, the union might not want to take sides (but you should still report the incident). - g.
+If there is any kind of affirmative action or equal opportunity program where you work, talk to those people about what happened. - h.
+Talk to other people in your workplace to see if they have been harassed as well.
 If they know what happened to you they will be more alert if it happens again.
-There is strength in numbers. - i.
-If none of these things work, you can look into taking legal action.
+There is strength in numbers. - If none of these things works, you can look into taking legal action.
 You can bring charges under civil or criminal law, depending on what happened.
 These options are talked about later in this pamphlet. - j.
 If you are fired or if you are treated badly at work, call the Human Rights Commission in your province and think about filing a complaint.
 This is talked about later in this pamphlet.